This project explores easing feelings of emotional distance from loved ones through ambient technology.

 Parent with freshman in dorms

-Student muted phone to study; parent’s unanswered texts spiked anxiety.
+Student muted phone to study, parent’s unanswered texts spiked anxiety.

 Partner with cardiac arrhythmia history